Download in Microsoft Word format

 The forty-first and forty-third cantatas of the cycle.

 These cantatas are grouped together because they are the only two of the cycle to begin with an instrumental sinfonia.
 This is, however, somewhat misleading because the two movements are vastly different in scale and function.
 That of C 4 is a mere fourteen bars long, and is not comparable with the large-scale instrumental movement from C 42.
 The latter is very probably an arrangement of a previously composed concerto movement as, for example, are several of the sinfonias introducing later cantatas.
-The sinfonias from Cs 49 and 146, for example, are known arrangements of existing harpsichord concerti, themselves almost certainly adaptations from lost violin concerti.
+The sinfonias from Cs 49 and 146, for example, are known arrangements of existing harpsichord concerti, themselves very probably adaptations from lost violin concerti.

-Bach could, of course, have omitted the sinfonia, thus conforming to his established practice of commencing with a large-scale chorus which, in the case of C 4 but not C 42, forms the second movement.
+Bach could, of course, have omitted the sinfonia, thus conforming to his established practice of commencing cantatas in this cycle with a large-scale chorus which, in the case of C 4 but not C 42, forms the second movement.
 In his early twenties, Bach had experimented with short preludes used for structural or functional purposes.
 Examples may be found in the keyboard toccatas, although the function there may have been less structural and more to display keyboard virtuosity whilst acting as a call to attention.
 The prelude to C 4 has structural purpose in that it stresses both the significance of the first chorale phrase and the constantly recurring two-note motive derived from it.
-The melody just seems to evolve out of the cosmos and it is possible that Bach, the ultimate musical architect, may have felt loathe to tamper with the overall design of the work simply in order to conform pedantically to the established second-cycle pattern.
+The melody just seems to evolve out of the cosmos and it is possible that Bach, the ultimate musical architect, may have felt loathe to tamper with the overall design of the work simply in order to conform pedantically to the established, and self imposed, second-cycle pattern.
 If so, this is a good example of his ensuring that structural integrity prevailed over pattern and precedent.

 One must not assume, however, that Bach broke his pattern lightly.
 He made few changes to the score for the 1725 performance (with the exception of a re-harmonisation of the final chorale) which may indicate that it was hastily revived at a moment of some crisis.